 A. Two research items that are "cutting edge" are as follows:

 The first is the research that is being done with MRI- type

 pictures of the brain which can reveal brain injuries.
 These injuries to the brain can be caused by drug and alcohol abuse, physical trauma, and other problems.
 These pictures can reveal the damage to certain areas of the brain which have been compromised.
 In studies being done by Dr. Daniel Amen, football injuries to the brain are even more common than previously thought.
 Concussions can cause much more damage than realized previously.

 The other research relates to how hypnosis/hypnotherapy actually work.
 There is plenty of evidence that it does, however, the answers to the how changes are made through hypnosis are yet to be answered.
 With MRI research of the brain, we know that when an individual is under hypnosis, various parts of the brain become activated or "light up" in the pictures.

-The process has been activated, we just need to know more about how it works.
+We know the process has been activated, but we just need to know more about the process of how hypnotherapy works.